beakerbrowser/beakerbrowser.com/_docs/howto/fork-a-site.md

 ---
-title:    Fork a Site
+title:    Fork a site
 category: Howto
-order:    6
+order:    2
 ---

 "Forking" means to make a new copy of a site.